ros-navigation/docs.nav2.org/docs/configuration_and_development/first_time_robot_setup_guide/sensors/mapping_localization.md

     For the complete list of configuration parameters of `slam_toolbox`, see the [Github repository of slam_toolbox](https://github.com/SteveMacenski/slam_toolbox#readme).

-    For the complete list of configuration parameters and example configuration of `nav2_amcl`, see the [AMCL Configuration Guide](/configuration/packages/configuring-amcl.md).
+    For the complete list of configuration parameters and example configuration of `nav2_amcl`, see the [AMCL Configuration Guide][amcl].

-You can also refer to the [(SLAM) Navigating While Mapping guide](/tutorials/docs/navigation2_with_slam.md) for the tutorial on how to use Nav2 with SLAM.
+You can also refer to the [(SLAM) Navigating While Mapping guide][navigating-while-mapping-slam] for the tutorial on how to use Nav2 with SLAM.
 You can verify that `slam_toolbox` and `nav2_amcl` have been correctly setup by visualizing the map and the robot’s pose in RViz, similar to what was shown in the previous section.

 ## Costmap 2D { #mapping-and-localization-costmap-2d }